microsoft/msquic/docs/api/RegistrationOpen.md

 # Parameters

-`AppName`
+`Config`

-An optional name for the application layer, used purely for debugging purposes.
+An optional configuration for the registration.

 `Registration`